Several boats sink during Texas parade for President Trump

 Dark said the cause was under investigation, but there was no indication of an intentional act.

-Dark said weather conditions were generally calm and meteorologist Paul Yura with the National Weather Service in Austin/San Antonio said there were were no storms in the area at the time and winds were generally 10 mph (16 kph) or less.
+Dark said weather conditions were generally calm and meteorologist Paul Yura with the National Weather Service in Austin/San Antonio said there were no storms in the area at the time and winds were generally 10 mph or less.

 “The lake should be fairly navigable, without issue at those wind speeds,” according to Yura.